andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 Indexes on tables are great for finding a needle (or a few needles) in a haystack.

-Indexes can be utilized to avoid slow sequential scans (scanning all rows) in high row count tables when querying a small filtered set rows (high selectivity filter).
+Indexes can be utilized to avoid slow sequential scans (scanning all rows) in high row count tables when querying a small filtered set of rows.

 However there can be a tendency to over-index applications and indexes are not "free" in terms of their impact to storage and disk IO.
 I know I had a tendency to over-index in my past experience.